ioccc-src/winner/faq.md

 </div>

-Some entries that won the IOCCC, particularly entries from long ago, might not compile on more modern systems because the C language has evolved (i.e. the modern C compilers are much more strict in what they accept as a valid program), or the entry depended on operation system and library features that where common back then but are different/missing today.
+Some entries that won the IOCCC, particularly entries from long ago, might not compile on more modern systems because the C language has evolved (i.e., the modern C compilers are much more strict in what they accept as a valid program), or the entry depended on operation system and library features that where common back then but are different/missing today.